jayanthkoushik/corgy/docs/corgy.md

 ```

 The collection length can be controlled by the arguments of the type annotation.
-Note, however, that `typing.Sequence` does not accept multiple arguments, and so,
+Note, however, that other than `typing.Sequence/typing.List/typing.Set` do not
-cannot be used if collection length has to be specified.
-Instead, use
+accept multiple arguments, and so, cannot be used if collection length has to be
-`collections.abc.Sequence`, if on Python >= 3.9, or `typing.Tuple` otherwise.
+specified.
+On Python < 3.9, only `typing.Tuple` can be used for controlling
+collection lengths.

 To specify that a collection must be non-empty, use ellipsis (`...`) as the second
 argument of the type: